-SWEATSHOP utilises its diverse and skilled collective to facilitate creative writing and critical thinking workshops across Western Sydney.
-Workshops assist students to critically engage in a diverse range of texts and enables them to develop their creative and academic writing and communication skills.
-Workshops also result in a range of outcomes such as publications, literary videos, performances and readings.
-Contact us if you would like SWEATSHOP to run a workshop or residency for your school or organisation.
+Sweatshop’s diverse and skilled collective of writers facilitate creative writing and reading workshops and residencies in schools throughout Australia.
+These workshops are designed to support primary and secondary school students to critically engage in a diverse range of texts and develop their own creative and academic writing skills.
+Workshops result in a range of outcomes for participants, including publications, literary videos, performances and readings.
+Contact us if you would like Sweatshop to run a workshop or residency in your school.